-Installations may change hands through normal business transactions.
+LA-IPPC and LAPPC installations may change hands through normal business transactions.
 EP regulation 21 therefore allows for permit transfers either for the whole installation, or for one or more parts of it through partial transfer arrangements.
-New operators should have the appropriate management systems and the competence to run installations properly in compliance with the conditions of the existing permits.
+New Operators should have the appropriate management systems and the competence to run installations properly in compliance with the conditions of the existing permits.

-When an operator wants to transfer all or part of a permit to someone else, he/she and the proposed transferee must make a joint application and also pay a fee.
+When an Operator wants to transfer all or part of a permit to someone else, he/she and the proposed transferee must make a joint application and also pay a fee.
 They must both sign the application form.
 The joint application should contain their telephone numbers and addresses plus any additional correspondence address.
 The application should be accompanied by the current permit document and must include the appropriate transfer fee.